neurosnap/async-flow-control/README.md

 Async-Flow-Control
 ==================

-Presentation on different asynchronous paradigm that illustrate the differences in their readability.
+Presentation on different asynchronous paradigms which illustrate the differences in their readability.

 Comparison